mezo-org/validator-kit/README.md

 ### Auxiliary components

-Moreover, there are several auxiliary components of the Validator Kit that can help you with various operational tasks:
+Moreover, there are auxiliary components of the Validator Kit that can help you with various operational tasks:

-1. [`tools`](./tools): provides a collection of Hardhat tasks designed to simplify interactions with the blockchain’s Proof-of-Authority (PoA) based network.
-   For example, you can submit your application to become one of the PoA validators.
-2. [`docker-monitoring`](./docker-monitoring): contains files to run a monitoring stack for your validator node using Docker.
+1. [`docker-monitoring`](./docker-monitoring): contains files to run a monitoring stack for your validator node using Docker.
 This is an optional way to monitor your validator node.
 The monitoring stack is dedicated to the `docker` setup.
    You can use it for the `native` variant after some adjustments (not covered in this repo).